kicaj/aaa/README.md

 ## Requirements

-It'w tested on CakePHP 3.x.
+It is developed for CakePHP 3.x.

 ## Installation